Professor of Politics and International Studies

-From December 2010 to 2019 she returned Australia and in addition to her post in PAIS she held a post as a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canberra.
+From December 2010 to 2019 she worked in Australia.
+In addition to her post in PAIS she held a post as a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canberra.

 From 2004-08, she was appointed the Foundation Professor of Public Policy and a European Commission Marie Curie Chair at the Central European University in Budapest where she subsequently retained visiting positions including co-chairing the committee that lead to the establishment of the School of Public Policy.

 In 2012 she was elected as a Fellow of the Academy of Social Sciences in Australia.
-At the University of Canberra, she is an 'Ambassador' for the Australian-American Fulbright Commission.
+At the University of Canberra, she was an 'Ambassador' for the Australian-American Fulbright Commission.